Peptic Ulcers Doctor NYC | Top NYC Ulcer Gastroenterologist

 When stomach acid comes in contact with an ulcer or open sore in or around your stomach, it can cause pain.
 But what causes an ulcer to form in the first place?
 First of all, stress and diet do not cause peptic ulcer disease.
 An ulcer develops when either the amount of acid in your stomach increases or the amount of protective mucus decreases.

 One likely cause is the bacteria in the mucus, specifically the Helicobacter pylori (H. pylori) variety.
 Sometimes, it can cause inflammation that leads to an ulcer.
 Another cause might be the regular use of certain medications, such as NSAIDs and osteoporosis medicines.
 Potassium supplements are another potential cause.

 Diagnosing Peptic Ulcer Disease

-When you come in to see the NYC gastroenterologist, Dr. Khodadadian, he will examine you and discuss the medications you take and your recent diet.
-If he suspects peptic ulcer disease, but finds you don’t take any of the medicines known to cause the disease, he may confirm the presence of H. pylori through a blood, stool or breath test.
+When you come in to see one of our NYC gastroenterologists, they will examine you and discuss the medications you take and your recent diet.
+If they suspect peptic ulcer disease, but find you don’t take any of the medicines known to cause the disease, they may confirm the presence of H. pylori through a blood, stool or breath test.

-Another way to diagnose your peptic ulcer disease is through an upper endoscopy, which allows Dr. Khodadadian to visually confirm the existence of an ulcer and even take a biopsy sample to check for H. pylori.
-He is more likely to do an upper endoscopy if you are over 50 and have seen blood in your stool, experienced unexplained weight loss or have difficulty swallowing or although there are many other reasons that he may need to perform upper endoscopy depending on your specific case to diagnose and treat your condition.
+Another way to diagnose your peptic ulcer disease is through an upper endoscopy, which allows the doctor to visually confirm the existence of an ulcer and even take a biopsy sample to check for H. pylori.
+They are more likely to do an upper endoscopy if you are over 50 and have seen blood in your stool, experienced unexplained weight loss or have difficulty swallowing or although there are many other reasons that they may need to perform upper endoscopy depending on your specific case to diagnose and treat your condition.